oracle-livelabs/apex/ai-interactive-report-lab2/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

 This task shows how the report decides between AI search and standard row search.
 Inputs with fewer than three words trigger a row search.
 Longer, natural language inputs trigger Search with AI.

 1. Remove the filter chip.
-In the search bar, enter *Oat Cups* and hit enter.
+In the search bar, enter *PixelWave* and hit enter.

     ![Enter the row search](images/enter-warehouse-row-search.png)

 2. Observe that the report uses standard row search instead of Search with AI, because the input is fewer than three words.
-The report finds rows where "Oat Cups" appears as text in any column.
+The report finds rows where "PixelWave" appears as text in any column.

     ![Confirm the row search behavior](images/confirm-row-search-behavior.png)